 - Time to Deliver:

-- Retry Rate: Alert if >5% of notifications need retries
+- Retry Rate: Alert if >5% need retries.

-- DLQ Size: Alert if >100 notifications in dead letter queue
+- DLQ Size: Alert if >100 items in the dead letter queue.

 Infrastructure Metrics:

-- Consumer Lag: Time between message enqueue and dequeue
+- Consumer Lag: Time between enqueue and dequeue.

 Example Monitoring Dashboard (Prometheus + Grafana):